-The Product Parts (PRODPART) File
+The product parts file (prodid PRODPART)

-The product parts (PRODPART) file, prodid PRODPART, contains information used for product installation and is supplied by the product owner or product packager on the product installation media.
+The product parts file (prodid PRODPART), contains information used for product installation and is supplied by the product owner or product packager on the product installation media.
 It resides on the Software Inventory minidisk or directory.
 The information in the PRODPART file is used to update entries in the system-level Software Inventory each time a product is loaded onto your system.